cligs/conssa/README.md

 <img src="images/corpus-circles-viz.svg"/>

 The corpus contains 26.7 million tokens.
-This makes this corpus one of the largest corpora available, and possibily the largest one encoded in XML-TEI in Spanish.
+This makes this corpus one of the largest corpora available, and possibly the largest one encoded in XML-TEI in Spanish.
 Here a comparison of both versions of the corpora (CoNSSA and CoNSSA-canon) and other known corpora of fiction:

 <img src="images/figure_018.png"/>